-It is now considered one of the premier wine producers in the South East, offering a range of estate grown still and sparkling wines which can compete anywhere in the world.
+It is now considered one of the premier boutique wine producers in the South East, offering a range of estate grown still and sparkling wines which can compete anywhere in the world.

-The “Terroir” at Nutbourne is a unique and ideal wine growing environment – a warm microclimate protected by the South Downs, gentle south-facing slopes and the same fertile green sand soil as the Champagne region in France.
+The “terroir” at Nutbourne is a unique and ideal wine growing environment – a warm microclimate protected by the South Downs, gentle south-facing slopes and the same fertile green sand soil as much of the Champagne region in France.

 There are 26 acres under vine.
-The vineyards are tended throughout the year, each vine pruned by hand through the winter and then carefully trained, trimmed and nurtured during the summer months.
+The vineyards are tended throughout the year, pruned by hand through the winter and then carefully trained, trimmed and nurtured during the summer months.

 We grow 8 different types of grape: the Riesling style Bacchus, Huxelrebe and Reichensteiner, as well as Pinot Noir, Pinot Meunier, Chardonnay, Pinot Gris and Pinot Blanc for our single varietals and sparkling blends.